MohammedTabrez237/ReactJS-Codes/README.md

 ---

-✨ This is the **God-Tier React Course Syllabus** – complete, modern, and structured for maximum engagement.
+✨ complete, modern, and structured for maximum engagement.
 It covers everything students **must know today** to be job-ready, while keeping them hooked through storytelling and projects.